MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/platform-specific-authentication/google-sign-in-unity.md

 ---
-title: Setting up PlayFab authentication using Google Play Games Sign-In in Unity
+title: PlayFab authentication with Google Play Games Sign-In in Unity
 author: v-thopra
 description: Guides you through an example of PlayFab authentication using Google Play Games Sign-In in Unity. ms.author: v-thopra